maercu/ciscosupportexamples/xml_processing/README.md

 if-oper-state-no-pass
 ```

-To cleanup things instead of using the special _{namespace}tag_ format, we usually use a namespace dict:
+To cleanup things a little bit, instead of using the special _{namespace}tag_ format, we usually use a namespace dict:
 ```python
 ns = {"ios_intf_oper":"http://cisco.com/ns/yang/Cisco-IOS-XE-interfaces-oper"}